andaloussi-dev/Pixel_perfect_test/README.md

 - called the Passport::routes method within the boot method of the AuthServiceProvider

--in the config/auth.php configuration file, i sat the driver option of the api authentication guard to passport
+- in the config/auth.php configuration file, i sat the driver option of the api authentication guard to passport

 - i created an api folder in the routes and placed the api routes inside it to make it more clear and updated the path in the routesServiceProvider